 Do you remember any family reunions from your childhood?
 I can recall long tables loaded with pies and covered dishes, and someone appointed to shoo away the flies.
-Writing about a long-ago family reunion will probably inspire someone in your family to start planning a
+Writing about a long-ago family reunion will probably inspire someone in your family to start planning a future one.

 I love asking my aunts about their parents and grandparents, and every time I get off the phone I jot down my notes in my genealogy software.
 My aunts remember things that happened long before my birth and I cherish their memories.
 Aunt Lu’s story of her grandmother making ambrosia salad and leaving it on the screened-in back porch in winter paints a picture of a woman I never knew.